Research outdoors with an AI Robot

 The Cooperative AI Foundation (CAIF)

-A new charitable entity, backed by a $15 million philanthropic commitment from Macroscopic Ventures.
+A charitable entity, backed by a $15 million philanthropic commitment from Macroscopic Ventures.
 CAIF's mission is to support research that will improve the cooperative intelligence of advanced AI for the benefit of all.

 The UCT AI Initiative